psi4/psi4/doc/sphinxman/source/scf.rst

 Alongside the more traditional SCF algorithms in Psi4, in which both the Coulomb (J) and the Exchange (K) contributions to the Fock matrix are computed simultaneously using a single algorithm, "composite" algorithms also exist for the construction of the Fock matrix.
 These "composite" algorithms consist of a collection of SCF algorithms that construct one of J or K, but not both.
-Two such algorithms, one to construct J and one to construct K, can then be combined to form the full Fock matrix during an iteration of the SCF procedure.
+Two such algorithms, one to construct J and one to construct K, can then be combined to form the full Fock matrix during the SCF procedure.

 Generally, algorithms that are specifically designed to construct one of J or K exploit properties specific to J or K to improve performance.
 Exploitation of these properties can lead to either a reduced prefactor or a reduced algorithmic scaling for computing that specific